 Between May and August we often get calls about bees which are in fact native bumble bees, nesting in compost heaps or under peoples decks, they are the larger furry species and are best left alone, they die back in winter.

-If you see a swarm of bees hanging on a tree or bush they are actually honey bees waiting for scout bees to report back with news of a permanent home, and will often leave in a few hours or days, they are unlikely to be aggressive if left undisturbed.
+If you see a swarm of bees hanging on a tree or bush they are actually waiting for scout bees to report back with news of a permanent home, and will often leave in a few hours or days, they are unlikely to be aggressive if left undisturbed.
 We are always keen to hear of these and recommend contacting your local bee keeping associations swarm liaison officer

 Below are some images to help you distinguish between bees, wasps and hornets.